Object permanence and ADHD, if you can't see it, it doesn't exist

 Your Brain Isn't the Problem

-ADHD object permanence challenges aren't a character flaw or a sign of carelessness.
-They're a predictable consequence of how working memory functions in ADHD brains — one of many neurodivergent traits that get misread as carelessness.
-The real question is whether your tools work with that reality or against it.
+ADHD object permanence challenges aren't a character flaw.
+They aren't carelessness.
+They're a predictable consequence of how working memory functions in ADHD brains, one of many neurodivergent traits that get misread as moral failings by people who don't have them.

 Your brain isn't broken.
 Your browser is.